zinkem/zinkem.github.io/_posts/2020-05-06-mermaid-diagrams-as-code.md

   './request.js' --> 'safe-buffer'
 ```

-This can be useful for diving into a new project and getting a quick overview of
-the structure.
 Mermaid diagrams can also be templated, and common code structures
 can be easily mapped to mermaid diagrams.

 Consider the following exxample: